Peer group leading China exposure

 India has been less fortunate, as it continues to struggle to stem the tide of new cases.
 COVID-19 struck just as India was beginning to show signs of emerging from a liquidity squeeze that lasted over two years following the default by IL&FS, one of its largest infrastructure lenders.

 Weakness in Latin America and the Europe, the Middle East, and Africa (EMEA) regions, where the peak of the pandemic’s first wave has been arriving later, has reduced their respective weights.
-Some pockets of strength have emerged, with dollar pegs proving valuable to the Gulf economies, at a time when currency movements are exerting considerable influence on sterling returns.
-Within emerging Europe, Romanian investments performed well, with hot money inflows and a stable currency supporting returns delivered by the Fondul Proprietatea GDR holding.
+Some pockets of strength have emerged, with dollar pegs (keeping the exchange rate at a fixed level to the US dollar) proving valuable to the Gulf economies, at a time when currency movements are exerting considerable influence on sterling returns.
+Within emerging Europe, Romanian investments performed well, with foreign fund inflows and a stable currency supporting returns delivered by the Fondul Proprietatea GDR holding.

 Compared to its benchmark, AEMC provides more exposure to smaller emerging and frontier markets.
 The fund has comparatively lower exposure to Taiwan, India, South Africa, Malaysia, and Mexico.
 It has a comparatively higher exposure to Romania, Singapore, Russia, and several frontier markets through a bond fund.
 Frontier bond markets have performed resiliently this year, significantly outperforming equities.
 The allocation to frontier bonds represents an off-benchmark exposure.

-Since QuotedData’s last note was published, Brown Advisory Latin America, Avaron Emerging Europe and DGC QIC Equity Fund have dropped out of the top 10.
+Since we last published, Brown Advisory Latin America, Avaron Emerging Europe and DGC QIC Equity Fund have dropped out of the top 10.
 The open-ended funds, Brown Advisory Latin America and Schroder Taiwanese Equity, were sold as part of asset allocation adjustments made in the period following the pandemic’s onset.
-Elsewhere, Colombia moved down the list of largest Latin American exposures after the managers sold the Colombia ETF holding.
+Elsewhere, Colombia moved down the list of largest Latin American exposures after the managers sold the Colombia exchange-traded fund (ETF) holding.

 Portfolio additions led by July addition of Neuberger Berman China Bond Fund